 Credits earned in baccalaureate-level courses are not applicable in meeting graduate degree requirements.
 The Master of Science in Accounting program requires the successful completion of 30 graduate credits.

 The six required accounting courses (ACC prefix) must be taken at Brockport.
-Transfer credit up to 12 credits may be granted for the business-related coursework below.
+Transfer credit up to 12 credits may be granted for the business-related coursework (BUS prefix).

 - ACC 680 Principles of Forensic Accounting